-If you invest in our Ordinary Shares, your interest will be diluted to the extent of the difference between the initial public offering price per Ordinary Share and our net tangible book value per Ordinary Share after this offering.
-Dilution results from the fact that the initial public offering price per Ordinary Share is substantially in excess of the book value per Ordinary Share attributable to the existing shareholders for our presently outstanding Ordinary Shares and holders of our convertible preference shares and convertible loans which will automatically convert into our Ordinary Shares concurrently with the completion of this offering.
+If you invest in our Class A Ordinary Shares, your interest will be diluted to the extent of the difference between the initial public offering price per Class A Ordinary Share and our net tangible book value per Class A Ordinary Share after this offering.
+Dilution results from the fact that the initial public offering price per Class A Ordinary Share is substantially in excess of the book value per Ordinary Share attributable to the existing shareholders for our presently outstanding Ordinary Shares and holders of our convertible preference shares and convertible loans which will automatically convert into our Class A Ordinary Shares concurrently with the completion of this offering.

-The net tangible book value of our Ordinary Shares as of [June 30, 2022] was approximately US\$[] million, or US\$[] per Ordinary Shares.
+The net tangible book value of our Ordinary Shares as of [June 30, 2022] was approximately US\$[\\] million, or US\$[\\] per Ordinary Shares.
 Net tangible book value represents the amount of our total consolidated assets, less the amount of our intangible assets, goodwill, total consolidated liabilities and mezzanine equity.

 Pro forma net tangible book value per Ordinary Share is calculated after giving effect to the automatic conversion of all of our issued and outstanding convertible preference shares and convertible loans.
-Pro forma as adjusted net tangible book value per Ordinary Share is calculated after giving effect to the automatic conversion of all our issued and outstanding convertible preference shares, convertible loans and the issuance of Ordinary Shares by us in this offering.
+Pro forma as adjusted net tangible book value per Ordinary Share is calculated after giving effect to the automatic conversion of all our issued and outstanding convertible preference shares, convertible loans and the issuance of Class A Ordinary Shares by us in this offering.
 Dilution is determined by subtracting pro forma as adjusted net tangible book value per Ordinary Share from the public offering price per Ordinary Share.

-Without taking into account any other changes in net tangible book value after [June 30, 2022], other than to give effect to (i) the automatic conversion of all of our issued and outstanding convertible preference shares and convertible loans into [] of our Ordinary Shares concurrently with the completion of this offering and (ii) the issuance and sale by us of [] Ordinary Shares in this offering at an assumed initial public offering price of US\$[] per Ordinary Share after deduction of the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2022 would have been US\$[], or US\$[] per outstanding Ordinary Share.
-This represents an immediate increase in pro forma net tangible book value of US\$[] per Ordinary Share to the existing shareholders and an immediate dilution in net tangible book value of US\$[] per Ordinary Share to investors purchasing in this offering.
+Without taking into account any other changes in net tangible book value after [June 30, 2022], other than to give effect to (i) the automatic conversion of all of our issued and outstanding convertible preference shares and convertible loans into [] of our Class A Ordinary Shares concurrently with the completion of this offering and (ii) the issuance and sale by us of [] Class A Ordinary Shares in this offering at an assumed initial public offering price of US\$[] per Class A Ordinary Share after deduction of the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of June 30, 2022 would have been US\$[], or US\$[] per outstanding Class A Ordinary Share.
+This represents an immediate increase in pro forma net tangible book value of US\$[] per Class A Ordinary Share to the existing shareholders and an immediate dilution in net tangible book value of US\$[] per Class A Ordinary Share to investors purchasing in this offering.
 The following table illustrates such dilution:

-Per ordinary share Actual net tangible book value per Ordinary Share as of June 30, 2022 US\$ Pro forma net tangible book value per Ordinary Share after giving effect to the automatic conversion of all of our issued and outstanding convertible preference shares and convertible loans into Ordinary Shares US\$ Pro forma as adjusted net tangible book value per Ordinary Share after giving effect to (i) the automatic conversion of all of our issued and outstanding convertible preference shares and convertible loans into Ordinary Shares and (ii) the issuance of [] Ordinary Shares in in this offering US\$ [] Assumed initial public offering price US\$ [] Dilution in net tangible book value per Ordinary Shares to new investors in the offering US\$ []
+dinary are exerc over-al hout cise of lotment tion exe over- Full ercise of allotment option Actual net tangible book value per Ordinary Share as of June 30, 2022 US\$ [] US\$ [] Pro forma net tangible book value per Ordinary Share after giving effect to the automatic conversion of all of our issued and outstanding convertible preference shares and convertible loans into Ordinary Shares US\$ US\$ Pro forma as adjusted net tangible book value per Ordinary Share after giving effect to (i) the automatic conversion of all of our issued and outstanding convertible preference shares and convertible loans into Ordinary Shares and (ii) the issuance of [] Ordinary Shares in in this offering US\$ [] US\$ [] Assumed initial public offering price US\$ [] US\$ [] Dilution in net tangible book value per Ordinary Shares to new investors 1100 T TOO F 3 in the offering US\$ US\$